b-edward/inventory-tracker/README.md

 * Start with a verb command followed by a new line character (\n)
 * Commands supported are PUT, GET, POST, and DELETE
 * Finally, a SQL query string corresponding to the command
 	* For example: "GET\nSELECT * FROM 'Item';" will return all data from the Item table

 Responses:
 * Start with an HTTP status code, followed by a new line character
 * If returning a read request, the data follows
 * Read data is formatted with a comma ',' separating each field, and an ampersand '&' separating each record/row
+	* For example: "200\n1,Surfboard,1"